Code review goes brrrrr

 • Inconsistency: Apply the same standards to everyone, including senior team members.
 This consistency helps maintain fairness and credibility in the review process.

-If you can stick to those 6 simple rules.
+If you can stick to those 7 points.
 I can guarantee a better code and working environment.

 That's all for me for today, thanks for reading! ❤️